tfiers/phd/README.md

 ```bash
 pip install -e .
 ```

+## Usage

-This will allow you to import the code as a package into scripts and notebooks:
+You should now be able to import the code as a package into scripts and notebooks:
 ```py
 import voltage_to_wiring_sim as v  # example shorthand
 ```